In this post I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

 Kira (Olivia Newton-John) is one of the 9 immortal Muses from Greek mythology in Xanadu.

-The Greek Goddess arrives on earth to help a dissallusioned young artist reach his full potential.
-She does this by inspiring him to open up a nightclub called ‘Xanadu’.
+The Greek Goddess arrives on earth to help a dissallusioned young artist named Sonny Malone reach his full potential.
+She achieves this by inspiring him to open up a roller-skating disco nightclub called ‘Xanadu’.

 For those of you who don’t know, Xanadu is another word for paradise.